 Ruth Arts Mary L. Nohl Alumni Award Jurors

 The Ruth Arts Mary L Nohl Alumni Awards program is designed to reactivate all components of the Nohl Fellowship program, from former fellows to former jurors.
 A panel of former Nohl jurors will select four awardees, up to 50% of whom can live outside the greater Milwaukee area.
-In making this selection, they will take into account each applicant’s current artistic practice and their demonstrated commitment to contributing to the artist support network created by the 2023 Alumni Awardees.
+In making this selection, they will take into account each applicant’s current artistic practice and their demonstrated commitment to contributing to the artist support network created by current and former Alumni Awardees.

 About the 2024 Jurors